 - 1lb penne pasta

-- 2 tbsp olive oil
+- 1 tablespoon olive oil

-- ¼ cup chopped onion, diced
+- ¼ cup onion, finely diced

-- ¾ cup vodka
+- ¾ cup vodka (any brand will work)

 - 1 28oz can whole peeled tomatoes (preferably san marzano tomatoes) OR 1 28oz can crushed tomatoes

-- handful finely chopped fresh parsley
+- handful of finely chopped fresh parsley

-- ½ tsp garlic powder
+- ½ teaspoon garlic powder

-- ½ tsp paprika
+- ½ teaspoon paprika

-- ½ tsp black pepper
+- ½ teaspoon black pepper

-- ½ tsp salt
+- ½ teaspoon salt

 - ⅓ cup grated parmesan cheese